rinkintran/homealarm/README.md

 ### What is this repository for? ###

-This code runs on the Raspberry Pi to recognize people close by.
-It will pass the image through a trained neural net and verify the face.
-If not recognized, it will alert the owner of the device.
+This code is meant to run on the Raspberry Pi to recognize people who are close by.
+It detects movement, captures the picture, passes it through a neural net, and verifies the face.
+If not recognized, it will alert the owner of the device via email.
 This repository is built as a computer engineering senior project.

 ### How do I get set up? ###